Using Altium 365 Over Your Vanilla Version Control System

 What do we get

-We need to first understand what we’re actually getting when we set up a VCS.
+We need to first understand what we’re actually getting when we set up a vanilla version control system.
 As discussed in Why Use a Version Control System, we’re getting revision history (including file storage) at a bare minimum.
 Hopefully we’ll be getting some sort of meaningful documentation (in the form of comments) for every commit as well.
 Using a VCS for the above-mentioned reasons not only help ourselves/team but also our company overall.
 Consider a production environment where QA needs to track down a specific change from a specific date and time.
 How about disaster recovery when someone’s hard drive fails but is relieved to find out that their files are backed up on a server?
 What about working on different PCs at different times?

 These features are: